mpa139/allanlab/_pages/openings.md

 # Open positions

 The NeuroErgonomics Lab at the University of Wisconsin-Madison Industrial and Systems Engineering Dept seeks aspiring PhD students who want to tackle human factors challenges in **BCI, HRI, NeuroStim, Wearables, and NeuroErgonomics in the Wild**.
-If interested, please email rmehta@tamu.edu with your CV  and contact information of three references.
+If interested, please email rmehta38@wisc.edu with your CV  and contact information of three references.
 Specific open post doc opportunities are also listed below.

 ## Open Postdoc Positions